A2osX/A2osX/README.md

 ## News...

+**2019-10-24** - Created STABLE images with Build 1669 with improvements to TCP networking.
+There is also a new DEBUG 140k disk image.
+See the media guide for more info.

 **2019-10-22** - Updated RC images to Build 1664 which fixed RESTART SYSTEM bug on //GS.

 **2019-10-19** - Updated RC images to Build 1653 which fixed bugs in CUT and includes a patched version of ProDOS 2.03 to correct year display for ThunderClocks.